javoraptor/react-spring-nasa/README.md

 You will need and IDE of choice, STS was used for this project, and node for front end development.

+The NASA API used requires a private API key for continuous use.
+This project used the default public API key that the API provides but is limited to n number of calls per day.
+You may provide a private key through a server param such as -Dprivatekey=<privateKey>

 ### Installing